 <a href="{% url 'dashboard' %}">Back to dashboard</a>

-It would also be a good idea to include a link to the password reset form on the login page:
+.
+It’s also a good idea to link to this page on your login page:

 {% block content %}